BoiseState/CS390/notes/lesson_plans.md

 * Print and bring copies of their resumes to first class

 ### In-Class Activities
-1) Instructor presents a PDF presentation on professional resume and email writing.
+1) Instructor presents a presentation on professional resume and email writing.
 2) Students to pair up with other students sitting to their right side and swap copies of their resumes.
-3) Students take one minute to provide first feedback about resume information, style, and format.
+3) Students take two minutes to provide first feedback about resume information, style, and format.
 4) Students to pair up with another students sitting to their left side and swap copies of their resumes.
 5) Now students take time for thorough checks and provide in-depth feedback.